 Elevation Gain: 2,400-ft.

-To reach the upper lakes return to the junction and rock-hop across the lake’s outlet stream.
-Follow the trail a short distance and cross to the east side of the East Fork Dallas Creek on a large log.
+To reach the upper lakes return to the junction and turn east.
+Drop down to the East Fork of Dallas Creek and find a place to cross.
+Several large logs will help keep your feet dry.
+The continuation of the trail is on the left (north) side of the creek draining the upper lakes.
 Finding the trail on the other side of the creek can be little confusing due to erosion and use trails leading to campsites.

-The way now climbs steeply up the headwall of the lower basin, en route crossing back to the west side of the creek.
-As you climb trees give way to alpine tundra filled with wildflowers in mid-July.
+The path now climbs steeply up the headwall of the lower basin, en route crossing back to the west side of the creek.
+As you climb trees give way to alpine tundra filled with wildflowers in mid-July to early August.
 At the top of the cliff the trail reaches a fantastic viewpoint showcasing the lower lake basin.

-Beyond the viewpoint the climb moderates, passing to the west and above middle Blue Lake to reach Upper Blue Lake after 0.9 miles and a 700-ft. elevation gain.
+Beyond the viewpoint the climb moderates as the trail passes to the west and above middle Blue Lake, reaching Upper Blue Lake after 0.9 miles and a 700-ft. elevation gain.
 (Total hiking distance: 4.1 miles / 2,350-ft. of elevation gain.)